ElsevierSoftwareX/SOFTX_2020_238/gstlal/doc/pages/review/action_items.md

 - Consider how to let the user change SNR threshold consistently (if at all).
 Note this is tied to SNR bins in far.py
 - *Chad this will not be done right now*: The SNR threshold is tied to many histogramming objects.
 Currently the value is set at 4 which is at the saturation point for Gaussian noise, e.g., we expect to get an SNR 4 trigger about once per second.
+A user can  change this only after the histograming saturation point for Gaussian noise, e.g., we expect to get an SNR 4 trigger about once per second.
 A user can  change this only after the histograming code is generalized.
 It will be left for a future feature request.
 Things to consider: